Back to Blog

 Correlate with Campaigns

 Map reputation changes to specific campaigns.
 Did a particular send cause a spam rate spike?
-Understanding cause and effect helps prevent future issues.
+Keep a log of every campaign with date, volume, segment, and content type.
+When GPT metrics change, you can trace back to the exact campaign responsible.

 Watch for Trends